bcgov/nr-rfc-processing/docs/localdev.md

 Builds of the env in GHA were taking 2+ hours... then cancelled.
 Pivot to explicit lock files and mamba build to save time.

+all examples assume an env is to be created called `ldev`

 ## create lock file

-`conda list --explicit --md5 > explicit.lock`
+`micromamba env export -n ldev --explicit > explicit.lock`

 ## build env using micromamba
+Build from environment.yaml
+`micromamba create -n ldev --file environment.yaml`

+Build from lock file
-`micromamba create -n testenv -f explicit.lock -y`
+`micromamba create -n ldev -f explicit.lock -y`

 ## activate

-`conda activate testenv`
+`micromamba activate ldev`